|

 An ancient Hellenistic theatre on the north-east edge of Mytilini once accommodated an audience of 10,000 and has superb acoustics.

-The remnants of a 200 AD Roman aqueduct can be found at the village of Moria.
+The remnants of a 200 AD Roman aqueduct can be found if you travel to the village of Moria.

 Lesvos is a major resting point for migratory European birds returning from Africa, and also has a large population of local birds.